paulito-bandito/chat_api_subscriptions/README.md

 # GRAPHQL CHAT API

-A simple GraphQL API that implements subscriptions built with Python and Ariadne (Schema-first API creation library for Python)
+A gem of a sample project written by Alex Kiura, which illustrates how to use GraphQL's subscription feature by creating an async chat app with Python and Ariadne (Schema-first API creation library for Python).

-See the full article written by Alex Kiura, it has been archived as a PDF located in the project root.
+See the full article is archived as a PDF located in the project root.
 It is worth the read.

-The original author had an incorrect `requirements.txt` so this is an updated version that fixes that.
+The original repo had an incorrect `requirements.txt` and isn't usable as is.
+This repo has an updated version that fixes that, and a README that gives you the basics on how to run this example.

 # To Run this Example: